edinburgh-napier/SET09102/notes/unit5_testing/unit_tests.md

 * The name of the method being tested.
 * The scenario under which it's being tested.
-* The expected behavior when the scenario is invoked.
+* The expected behaviour when the scenario is invoked.

 ### Avoid using magic strings